sindresorhus/file-type/readme.md

 //=> {ext: 'png', mime: 'image/png'}
 ```

-Determine file type from a Buffer, which may be a portion of the beginning of a file:
+Determine file type from a Uint8Array/ArrayBuffer, which may be a portion of the beginning of a file:

 ```js
 import {fileTypeFromBuffer} from 'file-type';